grinnell-cs/csc151-images/_eboards/eboard07-2.md

 ### Friday PSA

+* You are awesome.
+* People care about you.
+* Please take care of yourself.
+* Please be moderate.
+* Choose what is right for you.
+* Consent is essential, but insufficient.

 ### Academic Integrity

 Example one: A student comment from mini-project 2.

 > _For the pentagon, I did get a little bit of help from the programming assitant chatgpt, I was having trouble with knowing how to incorporate real-part, imag-part, and tying it all together._

 * Thanks for citing.
 * However, **Do not use AI programming assistants!**
 * Ask a human being.
 Don't ask the computer.
+* There are (at least) two kinds of evening help
+    * Evening tutors (Sunday through Thursday, 7-10 p.m.): Answer
+      questions individually.
+(Also Sunday 3-5)
+    * Mentor sessions (Sunday 7:30-8:30, Tuesday 7-8): Review sessions.

 Example two: Some code from mini-project 2